jbms/sphinx-immaterial/docs/code_annotations.rst

       --md-tooltip-width: 600px;
     }

-With the above value a tooltip would be rendered like so:
+With the above CSS changes, a tooltip would be rendered like so:

 .. rst-example::
     :class: very-large-tooltip

     .. code-block:: yaml
-        :linenos:

         # (1)!